The Challenge

 In partnership with Rethinking Economics International and UN Trade and Development (UNCTAD), the objective of the “Youth Moving Beyond GDP” initiative is to foster inclusive and transformative engagement of young people and to promote the needs and interests of future generations in designing measures of progress on sustainable development to complement and go beyond GDP.

-In alignment with the Pact for the Future’s Action 53, this initiative aspires to advance intergenerational equity for long-term sustainability by:
+In alignment with the Pact for the Future, which reaffirms the need to urgently develop a framework on such measures (action 53), this initiative aims to advance intergenerational equity for long-term sustainability by:

-Inclusive Engagement: Meaningful and inclusive engagement of young people and integration of the perspectives of young people and the needs of future generations in convenings and processes on measures that complement or go beyond GDP.
+Inclusive Engagement: Meaningful and inclusive engagement of young people and integration of their perspectives and the needs of future generations in convenings and processes on measures that complement or go beyond GDP.

-Youth Network on Beyond GDP: A global Youth Network and a “sounding board” for the Secretary-General’s independent high-level expert group on recommendations for measures that complement or go beyond GDP.
+Youth Network on Beyond GDP: A global Youth Network and a “sounding board” for Member States and experts on recommendations for measures that complement or go beyond GDP.

 In February 2024, the initiative kicked off with the global youth Essay Competition "What Counts in the Future?
 A Youth Perspective on Measuring What We Value".
 The competition invited young people to share their perspectives on values and priorities for frameworks that complement or move beyond GDP.
 Over 600 essays were submitted, with the top five winners invited to a high-level dialogue in Geneva in April 2024.
 The insights gathered from this competition form the initiative's foundation.